 1 Remodel Security Assistance to Focus on US Interests, Institutional Reform, and Civilian Oversight

-increase security assistance and cooperation with many regional allies.
+First, US security assistance requires a structural overhaul premised on mutual interest undergirded by mutual responsibility, with the United States providing assistance and countries shouldering reforms.
+In the aftermath of a nuclear deal with Iran, the United States is poised to increase security assistance and cooperation with many regional allies.
 In doing so, it must avoid the pitfalls of the past.
 To do so, the United States should:

 - Encourage civilian oversight by increasing transparency; by including the amount, purpose, and requirements for the use of assistance and equipment; and by engaging appropriate civilian leadership and institutions in compact development, implementation, and compliance monitoring.

 Tunisia: An Opportunity to Avoid the Pitfalls of the Past?

 Tunisia is the brightest hope to emerge from the Arab Spring, and the Obama administration has responded by significantly increasing US assistance to Tunisia in the 2016 budget request.
 The United States also has the opportunity to heed the lessons of its decades-long engagement with the region and ensure that support for short-term security gains does not undermine reforms necessary for long-term security and stability.

 The Obama administration’s FY2016 request doubles economic assistance from $25 million in FY2014 to $55 million in FY2016; triples foreign military funding from $19.9 million to $62.5 million; and increases support for security and judicial institutions from $9 million to $12 million.
 Used well, these resources could prove catalytic as Tunisia seeks to address critical economic and security challenges, few of which are characterized by capital constraints.